- The Motley Fool vs. Seeking Alpha

 These two services couldn’t be more different.
 Stock Advisor is essentially a stock picking service in the form of a monthly newsletter.
 This newsletter includes two stock picks from The Motley Fools’ analyst team, with detailed narratives about why the team thinks they’re worth investing in.

-Stock Advisor has been incredibly successful, with a more than 300% return since its inception.
-The service is also relatively inexpensive, at just $199 per year (and it is often discounted to $99 per year).
+Stock Advisor has been incredibly successful, with a more than 500% return since its inception.
+The service is also relatively inexpensive, at just $199 per year (and it is often discounted to $99 for the first year).
 Note, though, that Stock Advisor doesn’t come with access to any additional research tools – it’s just the monthly newsletter.

 Seeking Alpha Premium builds on the content that Seeking Alpha already provides.
 With a Premium subscription – which costs $29.99 per month or $239.88 per year – you get access to subscription-only articles across the platform.
 You also get the ability to download audio recordings of companies’ earnings and investor conference calls.
 Perhaps most important, a Premium subscription includes access to Seeking Alpha’s stock screener, which allows you to filter stocks according to the ratings given by Seeking Alpha’s contributors.